pocomane/brewed-in-the-apocalypse/bita.md

 - Turn their move back on them.
 - Reveal an inconvenient truth
 - Offer an opportunity, with or without a cost.

-__Soft move__ - when the player look at you expectantly, you can make a __Describe the scene__ or a __Tell something bad__ move.
-If you select the latter, make sure that anything you do gives the player an opportunity to react; what you say may however set you up for a future __Hard move__ .

-Try to make __Soft move__ that give to the player new things to react to.

 ```
 Scenarist - you reach the gate, there are three guards watching it, they are